|

 Matthew, Gospel of:

 The first book of the N.T.
-It was undoubtedly placed first in the category of the four gospels because at an early date it was received as authentic and presented the life of Jesus Christ particularly as it affected Jews converted to Christianity.1.
-The Theme:
+It was undoubtedly placed first in the category of the four gospels because at an early date it was received as authentic and presented the life of Jesus Christ particularly as it affected Jews converted to Christianity.

 The subject of the book is outlined in the first verse.
-The gospel of Matthew is "the book of the generation of Jesus Christ, the Son of David, the Son of Abraham" (Matthew 1:1).2.
-The Outline:
+The gospel of Matthew is "the book of the generation of Jesus Christ, the Son of David, the Son of Abraham" (Matthew 1:1).

 Part I. The King, the Son of David, offered to Israel, 1:1-25:46